 - Loss or damage to goods during transit: With increased technology penetration in retail and elevated customer adoption of online shopping, retailers are increasingly offering delivery services.
 Any damage to such customer goods in transit makes the retailer liable and leads to expensive turnaround times, thereby increasing costs and tarnishing a reputation.
 An Inland Marine Insurance offers coverage for such a customer’s property in a retailer’s care and pays for the repair or replacement of such damaged property.

-- Accidents due to company-owned vehicles: Retailers providing delivery services using company-owned vehicles or running business errands need to safeguard against any accident claims resulting from third-party.
+- Accidents due to company-owned vehicles: Retailers providing delivery services using company-owned vehicles or running business errands need to safeguard against any Any Unforeseen and unanticipated event is considered an accident.
+More claims resulting from third-party.
 A Commercial Auto Insurance helps pay for such claims and also provides coverage for damages to business owned vehicles.
 Such insurance is also important since most personal auto insurance policies do not include business-related usage.

 - Losses due to business interruption: Any closure to business due to natural calamities can cause significant loss to retailers operating margins.
 Such temporary closure renders retailers unable to pursue the daily operation.
 A Business Interruption insurance helps retailers guard against such closure.
-Typically offered in conjunction with a standard fire policy, a Business Interruption Insurance helps to compensate retailers from loss of profit, an increased cost of working and outstanding dues.
+Typically offered in conjunction with a standard fire The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, a Business Interruption Insurance helps to compensate retailers from loss of profit, an increased cost of working and outstanding dues.

 - Data breach due to unauthorized access: With increased technology adoption and an ever-growing customer base, retailers have systems in place to capture and manage customer data.
 While such data helps identify customer shopping trends and incentivize targeted customer purchases, it also renders a retailer liable, should such data be accessed by hackers of unauthorized personnel.
 Such data breach results in loss of reputation, business interruption, and possible customer claims.
 A Cyber Risk Liability insurance helps cover for such data breach and ensure retailers can handle any legal fees or costs arising from restoring systems with secured data.